Anim-101/C_Dir/README.md

-My coding experinces based on tutorials and projects.
+## My coding experinces and code projects' snippets based on tutorials and projects.
 Happy Coding - C !!